scherrer-txt/bts/readme.md

 ## To-do
 - [] Upload images for bts-01, bts-02 and bts-03
 - [] Fix the gallery for mobile
+- [] Create a "Linktree" of all the stuff that was previously in the footer

 ## Backlog/Ongoing
 - [] Simplify the code